YorvTwmRepo/litch/README.md

 <img src="https://media.discordapp.net/attachments/955362477137362954/997839005460725841/2022-07-16_15-15_1.png" width="42%" align="right">

-`nitch` is a small and incredibly fast system fetch written fully in `nim👑` without any dependencies, on my pc it executes in around 1.70 miliseconds.
+`litch` is a small and incredibly fast system fetch written fully in `nim👑` without any dependencies, on my pc it executes in around 1.70 miliseconds.

-The source code of `nitch` is highly documented and I hope it will act as a learning resource for nim and linux systems architecture
+The source code of `litch` is highly documented and I hope it will act as a learning resource for nim and linux systems architecture

 If anything in the source code is unclear or is lacking in its explanation, open an issue.
 Sometimes you get too close to something and you fail to see the "bigger picture"!